kubernetes/enhancements/keps/sig-scheduling/5517-dra-node-allocatable-resources/README.md

 This KEP proposes a solution for managing node allocatable resources via Dynamic Resource Allocation (DRA).
 Node allocatable resources are resources currently reported in `v1.Node` `status.allocatable` that are not extended resources (examples include CPU, Memory, Ephemeral-storage, and Hugepages).
 Currently, when these node allocatable resources are managed via DRA, there is a fundamental disconnect across the control plane and the Node.
 In the scheduler, having two independent accounting systems (one for standard resources, one for DRA) managing the same underlying resource leads to resource overcommitment.
 On the node, the kubelet is completely unaware of DRA allocations, which may result in incorrect QoS class assignment and has many downstream implications.
 This forces users into fragile workarounds that are incompatible with all use cases.

 The proposed solution in this KEP addresses node allocatable resource accounting and enforcement in kube-scheduler and kubelet:
-1.  **Kube-Scheduler Accounting**: The standard resource (`NodeResourcesFit` plugin) and DRA (`DynamicResources` plugin) synchronize their accounting, creating a single, authoritative ledger to prevent node overcommitment.
+1.  **Kube-Scheduler Accounting**: During filtering and scoring, `NodeResourcesFit` and `DynamicResources` account for node allocatable resources allocated via DRA `ResourceClaim`s both for the incoming pod being scheduled and for pods already running on the node preventing node overcommitment.
 2.  **Kubelet Enforcement**: kubelet natively incorporates node allocatable resource allocations made through DRA `ResourceClaim`s to configure Linux container and pod cgroups and calculate OOM score.

 ## Motivation